goceee/advanced_fpga_and_dsp/README.md

     LUTs – 19350/53200.
 Registers – 26635/106400

-**1.7	How many flip-flops and how many LUTs are present in a Zynq slice?**
+**1.7	How many flip-flops and how many LUTs are present in a ZYNQ slice?**

+    Flip-Flops - 8.
+LUTs - 4.

-**1.8 How many inputs the LUTs has and observing the internal architecture what adder size could you implement in a single zynq slice?
+**1.8 How many inputs do the LUTs have and, observing the internal architecture, what adder size could you implement in a single ZYNQ slice?
 For example, if you think the answer is a 2-bit adder then write 2.**

+    The LUTs either have 13 or 18 inputs, depending on which aspect of the LUT is being observed, the inner or outer part of the LUT.
+Assuming the outer part is simply an interface, then the inner part is the actual LUT, so the real LUT has 13 inputs.
+The carry adder architecture has 4 out bits and 4 carry out bits.
+If a single adder were to be used, then the size of the adder is 4.

-**1.9 Observing the slice routing details which output you will use of the LUT if you were trying to implement an adder and in which output of the slice the sum result will be available?**
+**1.9 Observing the slice routing details, which output of the LUT will you use if you were trying to implement an adder and in which output of the slice will the sum result be available?**

+    No clue :P From observing the routing diagram, I can't tell if the A, B, C, and D outputs are meant to be used or not.
+The LUTs have two outputs, S5 and S6, which feed into the carry adder.